-Interstate 395 is the designation of the Dolphin Expressway between the Midtown Interchange and the MacArthur Causeway, serving various interests including Downtown Miami, the Port of Miami, and Miami Beach.
-The western end of the I-395 freeway connects with Interstate 95 and ties directly into Toll Florida 836 at a four-level stack, while the eastern end defaults onto the MacArthur Causeway carrying Florida A1A toward Miami and South Beaches.
+Serving various interests including Downtown Miami, the Port of Miami, and Miami Beach, Interstate 395 is the designation of the Dolphin Expressway between the Midtown Interchange and the MacArthur Causeway.
+The western end of the I-395 freeway connects with Interstate 95 and ties directly into State Road 836 at a four-level interchange, while the eastern end defaults onto the MacArthur Causeway carrying SR A1A toward South Beach in Miami Beach.
 Since the MacArthur Causeway was built prior to the Interstate system and not constructed to its standards, the Interstate 395 designation ends just shy of the causeway across Biscayne Bay.
-I-395 serves only one exit (at U.S. 1/Biscayne Boulevard) along its 1.29-mile stint to SR A1A and the MacArthur Causeway.
-Though not signed, SR 836 doubles along the entire I-395 portion of the Dolphin Expressway.
+The lone exit along the 1.29 mile course of I-395 connects with U.S. 1 (Biscayne Boulevard).
+SR 836 is the unsigned counterpart of the I-395 portion along the Dolphin Expressway.

 To avoid any weaving issues, eastbound Interstate 395 consists of dual roadways between the east end of the Midtown Interchange and the ramps to U.S. 1 (Exit 2AB).
 While an inner roadway carries traffic directly from SR 836, an outer roadway forms from the two ramps stemming from Interstate 95.
 Both roadways travel in tandem, only separated by a low barrier, until beyond the off-ramps to U.S. 1 (Biscayne Boulevard) where the two converge.
 Exit 2A departs to U.S. 1 from the outer I-395 roadway while the U.S. highway is accessed from Exit 2B via the inner roadway.

-Scheduled to begin in December 2017, I-395 will see a complete rebuild along its entire stretch.
-Costing $802 million, improvements will include construction of new elevated ramps connecting I-395 to I-95 (east and westbound) and Florida 836, a slight adjustment to its current alignment, a new signature bridge over U.S. 1 (Biscayne Boulevard), and concrete repaving on I-95.
-As part of the overhaul, pathways and common activity areas will also be provided under the viaduct expressway.3
+Scheduled to begin in December 2017, an $802 million design-build project reconstructs the entire length of Interstate 395.
+Improvements include construction of new elevated ramps connecting I-395 west and SR 836 east with I-95, a slight adjustment to its current alignment, a signature arch bridge over U.S. 1 (Biscayne Boulevard), and concrete repaving on I-95.
+As part of the overhaul, pathways and common activity areas will also be provided under the viaduct expressway.3 Project completion is anticipated in Fall 2024.

 - "Jan.
 20 Marks End Of The Expressway Era, Transportation Age Must Begin", The Miami News, January 7, 1969.